A VALENTINE'S MANIFESTO FOR SELF

 Attend to your little person

 Easier said than done!
 A great place to start is admiring and appreciating the full spectrum of beauty in others.
 Celebrate the beauty in the women around you.
 Expand your definition of what is beautiful; a laugh, a smile line, the way a friend carries themselves, a beautiful heart, an energy.
-In the same way, you could open to the idea that those parts you that you deem flawed or unlovable, may be the very things someone adores about you.
+In the same way, you could open to the idea that those parts you that you deem flawed or unlovable, may be the very things that make you exquisitely unique.
 Even better, parts that you will come to cherish yourself.

 In our image-laden culture, we’re fixated on the aesthetics of the body.
 Even with the positive-body movement, it’s still largely focused on loving our body as an accessory.
 What if we were to turn it around and appreciate what our bodies can do?
 How powerful would it be to thank your body!
 For your strong legs that let you dance and run.
 For your hips, that nestle into someone, that carry a child.
 For your heart that keeps beating just for you.
 We can be so impatient with our bodies!
 And even think that we are our body.
 Rather than an amazing vessel which allows us to taste fresh sushi, relish the touch of a lover, smell the ocean and hear our child’s laughter.